26 Weeks Pregnant

 26 week ultrasound

-You’ve probably got a couple weeks until your next prenatal appointment and typically there is no 26 weeks pregnant ultrasound, so you’re probably itching to find out what’s going on inside your 26 weeks pregnant belly.
+You’ve probably got a couple weeks until your next prenatal appointment and typically there's no 26 weeks pregnant ultrasound, so you’re probably itching to find out what’s going on inside your 26 weeks pregnant belly.
 Here’s a look: Baby is taking breaths—of amniotic fluid, not air.
 It’s good practice for those first moments after birth!

 Trouble sleeping